-The Idaho Transportation Department’s ongoing innovation initiative, now in its fourth year, has already shown some impressive results.
-The program has so far saved Idaho taxpayers $5.1 million in efficiencies that are applied directly back into maintenance and repair of the state’s roads and bridges.
-Along the way, the innovations have improved customer service, enhanced mobility, and directly impacted safety for highway workers and the traveling public.
+Innovate ITD!, in its fifth year, has so far saved Idaho taxpayers more than $8.5 million in efficiencies that are applied directly back into maintenance and repair of the state’s roads and bridges.
+Along the way, more than 550 of the innovations have improved customer service, and hundreds more have enhanced mobility or directly impacted safety for highway workers and the traveling public.

-“It is so exciting to celebrate every employee’s efforts to make things just a little bit safer or better in some way,” said ITD Chief Administrative Officer Charlene McArthur.
-“Recognizing the spirit of innovation in every employee is what Innovate ITD! is about.
+“It is exciting to celebrate employee efforts to make things safer and better,” said ITD Chief Administrative Officer Charlene McArthur.
+“Recognizing and celebrating the spirit of innovation that exists in every ITD employee is what Innovate ITD! is all about.”

 Since the program began in 2014, ITD has:

 • Implemented 951 innovations

 • Generated savings and efficiency improvements of $8.5 million*

 • Realized 188,322 contractor and employee hours saved

 * The savings in time and money are being used to maintain roads and bridges and provide better customer service.

 Here are the seven category winners in ITD’s Best of the Best 2018: